Growth Experiment Prompts for Designing and Reading A/B Tests

 For experiment idea {paste}, write a falsifiable hypothesis: "Changing {X} will cause {metric} to {direction + magnitude} because {mechanism}."
 Then state the null hypothesis explicitly.
 Output: how we will know we are wrong.

-For test {paste hypothesis}, estimate sample-size and duration needed.
-Inputs: baseline metric {value}, expected lift {%}, traffic per day {N}.
-Output: sample needed, duration at current traffic, MDE achievable, when to call it.
+For test {paste hypothesis}, estimate sample size and duration.
+Inputs: baseline metric {value}, MDE I care about {%}, traffic per variant per day {N}, significance 95%, power 80%.
+Output: sample needed per arm, duration at current traffic, the smallest lift this traffic can actually detect, and the exact date to call it.

 3. Single-variable test isolation

-Below: my proposed A/B test.
+Below is my proposed A/B test.
 Audit whether the variant changes ONLY 1 variable from control.
-If multiple variables change, propose how to split into separate tests.
+If multiple variables change, list each one and propose how to split into separate tests so each lift is attributable.

 {paste}